 5 | Stroll the Path of Philosphy

 OK, we actually cycled along the Path of Philosophy but either way its a really beautiful route along the canal!
-The Path was named after one of Japan’s most famous philosophers who practiced mediation on his regular walks along the canal.
+The Path was named after one of Japan’s most famous philosophers who practised meditation on his regular walks along the canal.
 It’s one of the picturesque spots in Kyoto during cherry blossom season but the colourful foliage and lush green backdrop mean it is stunning throughout the year.

 6 | Higashiyama District

 Walking through Kyoto’s Higashiyama District is like taking a step back in time.
-Narrow streets snake up the side of Mount Otowa and the streets are lined with shops, restaurants and local specialties of pottery, crafts and sweets.
+Narrow streets snake up the side of Mount Otowa and the streets are lined with shops, restaurants and local specialities of pottery, crafts and sweets.
 This historic district, with its wooden buildings and traditional stores, invokes a feeling of old: it is crammed with tourists and makes for a fun and picturesque afternoon in Kyoto.

 7 | Kiyomizu-dera Temple on Mount Otowa